 California Emergency Management Agency: Disaster Preparedness for Your Pets

-Evacuation shelters that are pet friendly and other locations to care for family pets are now part of California’s Emergency Planning.
+Find evacuation shelters that are pet friendly and other locations to care for family pets.

 Lompoc, City of: Disaster Preparedness for Your Pet

 Los Angeles: Free Boarding for Pets During an Emergency

 VCA Animal Hospitals and the American Red Cross Los Angeles Region team up to offer Free Boarding Available for Pets Affected by Emergency or Disaster.
 Beginning June 1, 2014, local Los Angeles VCA Animal Hospitals will offer free boarding for companion animals whose families have been evacuated or displaced as a result of a disaster/emergency.
 Conveniently located VCA animal hospitals will provide a safe environment for pets that have been affected by a Los Angeles county disaster/emergency through December 31, 2014 on a space available basis.
 Boarding assistance for pets is based on space availability at individual VCA Animal Hospitals throughout Southern California.
 Pet owners can call VCA facilities that currently have space available.
 To find a VCA Animal Hospital click here